KerorinNorthFox/osu-framework-wiki-ja/Screens-and-Screen-Stacks.md

 }
 ```

 If this screen is the first screen you are pushing to the stack, you should push it to the stack directly using `ScreenStack.Push()`.
-Otherwise, you should only push to the current screen, using `Screen.Push()`.
-Pushing to a stack directly while screens already exist in the stack is unsupported.
+If you already have a screen in the stack, you can also push to the screen using `Screen.Push()`.

 ## Handling screen transitions
 Screens contain the following methods that are invoked whenever a screen change involving it would occur: